Performance Breakdown

 It’s less expensive than other cordless vacuums with similar performance, such as the Dyson V8, Tineco A11, and Dyson V10.

 It’s one of the best at cleaning debris of various sizes on hard surfaces.
-Not only will it pick up Fruit loops, but it can also clean dust exceptionally well.
+Not only will it pick up Fruit Loops, but it can also clean dust exceptionally well.

-Despite the bulky canister, it can clean underneath furniture thanks to the powered lift away system.
+Despite the bulky canister, it can clean underneath furniture thanks to the powered lift-away system.

 5 Reasons Why You Should Consider the Shark ION P50

-1. Excellent at cleaning carpets and hard floors: The Duo Clean system is one of the best tools available for cleaning hard surfaces and carpet.
-Since both the soft roller and bristle brush are integrated, there’s no need to change tools constantly at every transition.
+- Excellent at cleaning carpets and hard floors: The DuoClean system is one of the best tools for cleaning both hard surfaces and carpets.
+Since the soft roller and bristle brush are integrated, there’s no need to constantly change tools at every transition.

-3. Lift away offers a lot of versatility: The powered lift-away feature allows users to use this vacuum in three different configurations.
+- Lift-away offers a lot of versatility: The powered lift-away feature allows users to use this vacuum in three different configurations.
 Talk about versatility.

 The Verdict: An Excellent Option for Cleaning Floors

-It doesn’t swivel as well or is as agile, but the large dirt capacity makes up for it since you don’t need to empty as often.
+It doesn’t swivel as well or is as agile, but the large dirt capacity makes up for it since you don’t need to empty it as often.

 It can also function as a handheld vacuum thanks to the three additional tools in the box.